 The hotels listed below are the best in their category for the Yosemite area.
 Have reasonable expectations no matter where you decide to stay.
 You'll pay more for a hotel in or around Yosemite than you would pay in may other areas.

 - Best Value for Money - Evergreen Lodge: Located near Groveland, about an hour's drive from Yosemite Valley, the Evergreen gets great user reviews.
-The same company also runs the Rush Creek Lodge which opened in late June, 2016.
+The same company also runs the Rush Creek Lodge.

 - The Most Amenities - Tenaya Lodge: Located just outside the west entrance, Tenaya has a lot of things to do, special programs, a concierge and a spa.